Make this easy diy branch centerpiece with a few items from the dollar store. Making beautiful dollar store decor is

 Step 3: Assemble your new DIY Branch Centerpiece

 Grab your vase, branches, and rock and get ready to put everything together.

 Tie the clump of branches into a bunch.
 This makes them more manageable and keeps them from flopping around.
 Make sure that the string is low enough on the stems so that the rocks will hide the string when you put it in the vase.

-Place the branches in the center of the vase and add the decorative stones around it to support the branches and keep them straight, leaving a little room at the top of the vase so it doesn’t get too top heavy.
+Place the branches in the center of the vase and add the river rocks around it to support the branches and keep them straight, leaving a little room at the top of the vase so it doesn’t get too top heavy.